Handbook on Assessment at Duke

 Rubrics can take many forms, including almost limitless content.
 Thus, a rubric that is reliable, valid, and usable among multiple raters take time and practice to develop.
 Often it is helpful to pilot test a rubric before deploying it on a large-scale.
 For excellent examples of rubrics on a variety of competency areas, see the AACU VALUE Project.[15]
 They are free to the public, and open for local adaptation.

 Student Learning Outcome [SLO].
 A student learning outcome represents a destination: what do students know and what are they able to do by virtue of a learning experience?
 What are the knowledge, skills, attitudes, and habits of mind that students develop as a result of a program, class, or major?
+If these do not already exist for your program, you will need to reach consensus on these outcomes with all stakeholders and across all curricular offerings.
+[ADP2]

 Program officers often need assistance developing and adapting student learning outcomes.
 A simple mnemonic is A + B + C: An actor undertakes or demonstrates a behavior in some learning context.
 For example, by graduation students in the Business major are able evaluate multiple sources of data to craft a hypothesis.
 The student learning outcome focuses on the resulting competency or skill, not on the inputs to or process of learning.
 Continuing the example above, the term paper requirement is not the outcome, it is the process by which students get to their outcome.
 Writing sound learning outcomes is a critical early step in the process of assessment planning.
 The measures one selects, the targets one sets, and one’s interpretation of evidence depend on the language of the student learning outcome.